Bologna Centrale: Location map

 Platforms 1-4 East

-Platforms 1 to 4 East are terminus (dead-end) platforms on the east side of the station, they're a few minutes walk from the main station hall along platform 1.
+Platforms 1 to 4 East are terminus (dead-end) platforms on the east side of the station, a few minutes walk from the main station hall along platform 1.
 They're used by regional trains to/from the south which start or terminate at Bologna.
-In Italian, East is Est.
+East is Est in Italian.

 Platforms 1-7 West

 Platforms 1 to 7 West are terminus (dead-end) platforms on the west side of the station, more or less adjacent to the main station building.
 They're used by regional trains to/from the north which start or terminate at Bologna.
-In Italian, West is Ovest.
-The concourse area immediately in front of platforms 1-7 West is known as the Piazzale Ovest.
+West is Ovest in Italian.
+The concourse area in front of platforms 1-7 West is known as the Piazzale Ovest, pictured below.

 These are the modern underground platforms opened in 2013 and used by Frecciarossa & Italo high-speed trains on the high-speed line.
 These platforms are sometimes known as Bologna Centrale (AV) where AV stands for Alta Velocita, high-speed.